xd2287/transformers/docs/source/en/model_doc/esm.md

 The HuggingFace port of ESMFold uses portions of the [openfold](https://github.com/aqlaboratory/openfold) library.
 The `openfold` library is licensed under the Apache License 2.0.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [esm](https://huggingface.co/models?other=esm)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)